Ad

 It is difficult to find information on incorporated associations.
 The best you can do is write to OCBA and pay their fee and ask for a copy of their latest filed periodic return.

 Electoral Rolls are not for sale in any format, but can be viewed electronically at Electoral Commission Offices.
+You can use the You can use the verify your enrolment details online function to confirm that somebody is still enrolled at the address you have.

 Credit Reference Checks

-Veda Advantage - Allows you to carry out credit reference checks on private companies (and indirectly information about their directors).
+Credit Reference Checks - Veda Advantage - Allows you to carry out credit reference checks on private companies (and indirectly information about their directors).
 Casual use permitted, you do not have to subscribe.
 Try Multipower Express.

-To search on public companies, use the Media Search topic on this page or review the material on ASX - Australian Stock Exchange or available through your stockbroker's site..
+To search on public companies, use the Media Search topic on this page or review the material on Australian Stock Exchange (ASX) or available through your stockbroker's site..

 Credit reference checks on individuals can only be carried out with their written consent.